lethenju/databash/README.md

 # databash
 Simple database solution with Linux bash

-/!\ WARNING /!\\

-This code lacks unitary tests, verification tests and error handling.
-You shouldnt use this code for your application yet.

 ## What for ?

 You want a simple CRUD system that is less heavier than 300 lines of shell code ?